-As long as your soil crumbles instead of clumping (revealing it’s sufficiently dry), now’s the time to prune fruit trees, shade trees, and summer-blooming shrubs, and remove old growth from perennials that didn’t receive a fall pruning.
-You’ll also want to fertilize trees and shrubs before they begin their spring growth.
+As long as your soil crumbles instead of clumping (revealing it's sufficiently dry), it's time to prune fruit trees, shade trees, and summer-blooming shrubs, and remove old growth from perennials that you didn't prune in the fall.
+You'll also want to fertilize trees and shrubs before they begin their spring growth.

 #7 Preorder Perennials

-Even if you can’t plant them just yet, take advantage of the 10-20% off deals offered by many nurseries in early spring.
-Bonus: Being an early bird means you’ll also get the best selection.
+Even if you can't plant them just yet, take advantage of the 10%-to-20%-off deals offered by many nurseries in early spring.
+Bonus: Being an early bird means you'll also get the best selection.

 #8 Get Your Mower Ready

 Once grass reaches 2.5 to 3.5 inches tall, it's time for your mower's annual maiden voyage.
 So prep now for a season of success, rather than stalling, wheezing, and cursing.
 Get an oil change, new spark plugs, and a clean air filter, and sharpen the blades to ensure a clean first cut.